jpnt/linux-kernel-config/NOTES.md

 * `make oldconfig` will ask the user for new configuration options.
 If you just want to set all the options to their default without being asked do `make olddefconfig`.

+* If you wish to remove binary blobs that take up to much space in your kernel directory that you do not need anymore use `make distclean`.

 ---

 ## Kernel Modules